INTEGRATIVE KUNDALINI YOGA

-- Immune System ―Balances & strengthens, increases effectiveness of immune cells, increases the ability to fight chronic infection & stimulates the glands & lymph nodes
+- Immune System ―Balances & strengthens, increases the effectiveness of immune cells, increases the ability to fight chronic infection & stimulates the glands & lymph nodes

-- Mind ―Gives increased clarity, concentration and insight
+- Mind ―Gives increased clarity, concentration, and insight

 - Muscles and ligaments ―Gives a slow, non-violent stretch, stimulates circulation, prevents a build-up of lactic acid and corrects poor posture

 - Nerves ―Removes toxins, increases neurotransmission, stabilizes responses of the nervous system to stress and reduces involuntary symptoms

 - Skeleton ―Frees joints, corrects alignment, strengthens the spine and releases pressure from inter-vertebral discs

 - Osteoporosis ―Yoga is strengthening and weight-bearing.
 It helps to balance the endocrine system, which in turn aid in retaining calcium in the bones.
 Yoga improves posture and helps keep the spine supple and strong.

 - Pregnancy ―Yoga tones the uterus, helps strengthen the body for labor, improves circulation, strengthens abdominal muscles.
 Pranayama and relaxation practices are good tools to use during labor.

 - Menopause ―Helps bring balance to hormonal levels, great for strengthening bones, for retaining muscle tone and energy levels.